gluru/gluru.github.io/index.md

 ### Account creation
 ### Onboarding knowledge
 ### Website integration
-To integrate the Widget and the AskBar with your website follow the [javascript integration](website_integration)
+To integrate the Widget and the AskBar with your website follow the [javascript SDK](javascript_sdk)

 ### Acceptance testing